Runadere/LiesOfP_QAStudent/README.md

 [Title]

-Lies of P (demo) Pulse cells used even if health is full.
+Xbox/PlayStation Lies of P (demo) pulse cells used even if health is full.

 [Description]